hydradon/demo-custom-connector/kafka-connect-dynamodb/README.md

-The `kafka-connect-dynamodb` subdirectory is intended to hold the package manifest we produce after building the connector.
-It contains the required directory structure and a working `manifest.json` file.
+This subdirectory is intended to hold the component archive we produce after building the connector.
+It contains the required directory structure and a working `manifest.json` file representing the `kafka-connect-dynamodb` connector from Trustpilot.

+Building the Component Archive:

-First, clone the connector source code and build it.
+1. clone the connector source code and build it.
 ```
   mkdir sandbox
   git clone https://github.com/trustpilot/kafka-connect-dynamodb